-Women's experiences of participating in the Magpie Trial: a postal survey in the United Kingdom.
+Women's Experiences of Participating in the Magpie Trial: A Postal Survey in the United Kingdom

 The Magpie Trial compared magnesium sulfate with placebo for women with preeclampsia.
 The objective of this study was to explore women's views and experiences of participating in the Magpie Trial in the United Kingdom.

 Postal questionnaires were sent to 771 women participants in the Magpie Trial to assess long-term health of UK women and children.
 The questionnaire included three questions exploring women's experience of participating in the trial: (a) If time suddenly went backward, and you had to do it all over again, would you agree to participate in the Magpie Trial? (b) Please tell us if there was anything about the Magpie Trial that you think could have been done better; and (c) Please tell us if there was anything about the Magpie Trial, or your experience of joining the trial, that you think was particularly good.